Minor in Computer Science

 In addition, students must:

-- submit transfer courses to the advisor for the minor for approval by the fIrst week of the trimester of intended graduation.
+2. submit transfer courses to the advisor for the minor for approval by the first week of the term of intended graduation.

 CPSC 2005 Introduction to Computer Technology (3)

 CPSC 3142 Computer Programming: Introduction to C++ (3)